Network Builder Features and Options#

 ...

-You can also filter by property values by passing in value into parameter.
+You can also filter by property values by passing in a condition as a parameter.

 from bmtk.builder.networks import NetworkBuilder